andr-ew/brds/README.md

   - mlr style, with cuts & sublooping
 - in async mode
   - every step represents a new note, each step length is different
-  - "time" sets the step time, gate time is fixed
+  - "time" sets the step time, gate time is a fixed ratio of the length
 - in sync mode
   - every step is an even division of the bar
   - "time" sets the gate time, step time is fixed